b3lial/amiga-rotation-demo/README.md

 Afterwards, this example runs in a loop which

 * Rotates the square by 10 degrees
-* And shows the result on screen
+* Shows the result on screen
 * Checks whether mouse key was pressed.
 If yes: Terminate

 In case of program termination, the previously allocated buffers are freed.